me1111o/Ray-Tracer/README.md

 Reflections:
 If a material is reflective, the ray tracer casts a reflection ray.
 The final color is a blend of direct illumination and reflected light.
 A bounce parameter (default 5) limits the number of reflections.

+All rendering outputs for the project (final rendering, OpenGL rendering, shadow and reflection demonstrations) are included in the images folder.

 Contributors:

 Tingrui Zhang